APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

         <br>3.
 The Project Sponsor reviews and evaluates the change request.
         <br>4.
 If approved, the Project Manager proceeds with the "Implement Change Request" phase.
         <br>5.
 If denied, the change request is determined as closed.
         <br>6.
-The Change Coordinator, Roselyn Angeles, updates the Change Log and creates a Change Status Report.
+The Change Coordinator, Neil Albert Garcia, updates the Change Log and creates a Change Status Report.
-        <br>This change request approval process for Fleeky Curtains ensures that changes are assessed based on their impact on the project.
+        <br><br>This change request approval process for Fleeky Curtains ensures that changes are assessed based on their impact on the project.
 Low impact changes are reviewed and approved/denied by the Project Manager, while high impact changes require approval from the Project Sponsor.
 The involvement of the Change Coordinator helps maintain proper documentation and transparency throughout the process.
       </td>
       <td>Approved or denied</td>
     </tr>